 Although menopause usually begins in your mid-forties to early fifties, many women experience severe and uncomfortable symptoms for two or three years.
 The onset and duration of menopause symptoms will vary among women.

 If the menopause symptoms start interfering with the quality of your life, it may be time to consider HRT.

 Women normally stop HRT after they stop experiencing the symptoms of menopause.
 This can last for 2-5 years after the onset of menopause.

 While a low-dose treatment can be given for up to five years, doctors will usually recommend a shorter treatment period to limit the risk factors associated with HRT.

 When it seems like the symptoms have gone, doctors will gradually decrease the HRT dosage to help the women transition out of HRT.

 10. Where To Get Hormone Replacement Therapy?

-Here at The Novus Center, our doctors are equipped to perform Hormone Treatment Therapy through the methods listed above.
+Here at Novus Anti-Aging Center, our doctors are equipped to perform Hormone Treatment Therapy through the methods listed above.

 We service patients in Los Angeles and surrounding areas.
 Our office is located in Studio City, CA. Patients from other areas are accepted as well.
 Simply contact us at 310−954−1450 for more details.